mshahat/interconnect_barcelona2017/README.md

 Software you need to install or accounts you need to have to be able to carry on the labs during the workshops.

+## Operating System
+You should be able to run the labs if you are running on the following OS choices

+* macOS
+* Windows 10
+  * Make sure to enable hardware virtualisation in BIOS
+* Linux e.g. CentOS or Ubuntu

 ## Accounts

 These accounts are needed to run through the labs: